sass/sass/doc-src/SASS_CHANGELOG.md

   The imported file will be treated as though it were nested within the rule.
   Files with mixins may not be imported in nested contexts.

+* If a comment starts with `!`, that comment will now be interpolated (`#{...}` will be replaced with the resulting value of the expression inside) and the comment will always be printed out in the generated CSS file -- even with compressed output.
+This is useful for adding copyright notices to your stylesheets.

 ### Keyword Arguments

 Both mixins and Sass functions now support the ability to pass in keyword arguments.